Property tax: British Columbia

 In British Columbia the property transfer tax is equal to one percent tax on the first ±200000 of the purchase price, two percent on the remaining amount up to million and three percent on the rest.
 An additional 15% tax that applies only to non-resident foreign home buyers in Greater Vancouver started on 2 August 2016.
 Later in 2018 this was raised to 20%.
 The definition of foreign buyer includes international students and temporary foreign workers.
 Anti-avoidance measures include fines of $100,000 for individuals and $200,000 for corporations.

 First time home buyers program

 The First Time Home Buyers Program is a program by the BC government that offers qualifying first-time homebuyers a reduction or elimination of the property transfer tax.
 It can be used in conjunction with the B.C.
 Home Owner Mortgage and Equity Partnership.

-The First Time Home Buyers Tax Credit is also available in Ontario, which offers First Time Home Buyers a 750 dollar tax Rebate.
-In 2017 the Ontario Government also released the Land Transfer Tax Rebate, which allowed for up to 4,000 dollar rebate – ensuring that first time home buyers of homes valued under 368,000 dollars would not pay land transfer tax.
+The First Time Home Buyers Tax Credit is also available in Ontario, which offers First Time Home Buyers a $750 tax rebate.
+In 2017, the Ontario Government also released the Land Transfer Tax Rebate, which allowed for up to $4,000 rebate – ensuring that first time home buyers of homes valued under $368,000 would not pay land transfer tax.